30 Jan 5 exercises for better eyesight

 - Sit in a comfortable area, either outside or in front of a window if at home or at the office and look at an object 1 meter away from you.
 Now, look for an object 5 meters away, followed by another object at 10 meters, increased to 20 meters, and looking for a different object each at a distance of another 20 meters, until you find an object at 100 meters, if possible and according to your capacity and vision.
 From there, you start to do the opposite, looking at objects that are increasingly closer to you.

 - While outside, direct your gaze towards the sun (even if it is a bit cloudy), without wearing sunglasses.
 You can maintain this position 20, 30 or 40 seconds to 1 minute, according to your capacity.
 Repeat this exercise daily.

 - Spend at least 20 minutes a day outdoors, be it for a short walk or going from place to another by foot or by bicycle.

 Would you like to learn how to maintain your balance with Ayurveda?
-Click here to check out my wellness programs!
+Click here to check out the pricing list and packages!